caltechlibrary/cait/ARCHITECTURE.md

 ### caitjs

-_caitjs_ command line utility will run simple JavaScript files with access to the same API provided internal to _cait_.
+_caitjs_ a shell (repl) and JavaScript file runner for working with ArchicesSpace REST API.
+It provides access to the same API provided internal to _cait_.
 Helpful for data migrations and fixes.

 ### genpages